Questions you might have…

 We will take into account the impact on the health of any children that will be placed with you and also the importance of foster carers as role models for young people in care.
 This may mean prospective foster carers who smoke are given support to stop smoking or are unlikely to be able to foster certain groups such as children under five and those with certain health conditions.
 All foster carers should provide a smoke-free environment for children.

 A driving license is preferred but is not essential.
-As a foster carer there may be quite a bit of traveling to contact, appointments, and attending meetings.
+As a foster carer there may be quite a bit of traveling to see family members, appointments, and attending meetings.

-Past mental illness does not exclude you from becoming a foster carer but you would need to discuss this with us.
+Past mental health issues do not exclude you from becoming a foster carer but you would need to discuss this with us.
 We always ask for a medical report as part of the assessment process.
-You will need to be mindful that fostering can be emotionally demanding and whether this will impact on your past illness.
+We would explore with you whether the emotional demands of fostering might cause any difficulties for you and what support you might need.
+As with all parts of the assessment process things are considered on an individual basis.

-We pay a generous weekly allowance; an example of the basic weekly allowance is between £350 – £410 for one child.
-This depends on the needs of the child.
-The fostering allowance that takes into account the costs of living with a foster child.
-These can include food, household bills and everyday living.
-We don’t advise you how to spend your fostering allowance; this is for you to decide based on the needs of the looked after child and your family.
+We pay a weekly allowance; an example of the basic weekly allowance is between £350 – £410 for one child.
+The fostering allowance takes into account the costs of caring for a foster child.
+These will include food, household bills, clothes, gifts outings and everyday living.

 Having pets does not prevent you from fostering, and they can in fact be an asset to a foster family.
 Every animal is different and your pets will be assessed as part of the process of becoming a foster carer, taking into account factors such as their temperament and behaviour.